8 ways to spot personal loan scams and protect your finances

 6. Lack of physical address

 Many online lenders don’t have locations you can visit, but they should still list a mailing address.
-If you choose to borrow online, Winslow recommends taking extra precautions, like not clicking on unexpected links or attachments and using the Better Business Bureau or the Federal Trade Commission to check on the lender’s reputation.
+If you choose to borrow online, Winslow recommends taking extra precautions, like not clicking on unexpected links or attachments and using the Better Business Bureau (BBB) or the Federal Trade Commission (FTC) to check the lender’s reputation.

 7. No registration or license